backube/volsync/docs/usage/rclone/index.rst

 - A point-in-time (PiT) copy of the source volume is created using CSI drivers.
 It will be used as the source data.
 - A temporary PVC is created out of the PiT copy and mounted on Rclone data mover job pod.
-- The Scribe Rclone data mover then connects to the intermediary storage system (e.g. AWS S3) using configurations based on ``rclone-secret``.
+- The VolSync Rclone data mover then connects to the intermediary storage system (e.g. AWS S3) using configurations based on ``rclone-secret``.
 It uses ``rclone sync`` to copy source data to S3.
 - At the conclusion of the transfer, the destination creates a PiT copy to preserve the incoming source data.

-Scribe is configured via two CustomResources (CRs), one on the source side and one on the destination side of the replication relationship.
+VolSync is configured via two CustomResources (CRs), one on the source side and one on the destination side of the replication relationship.

 Source configuration